murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 #### From your machine:

 1. First make sure you are able to generate the book from RStudio
+2. Add the R bin install dir to your PATH environment variable (Something like `C:\Program Files\R\R-4.2.2\bin` on Windows)
+3. Install pandoc: `choco install pandoc` on Windows from powershell
-2. It should work from the command line, just run `./_build.sh`
+2. It should work from a new command line, just run `./_build.sh`

 ### Just wait for the epub to be generated through github actions